 And after other things they expounded fourteen chapters concerning the correct and blameless faith.
 And thus did these matters proceed.
 But when depositions against the doctrines of Origen, who is also called Adamantine, and those who follow his impiety and error, were submitted by the monks Eulogius, Conon, Cyriacus and Pancratius, Justinian asked the assembled Synod concerning these matters, after attaching both a copy of the deposition and the missives to Vigilius the correct and blameless faith concerning these things….

-We jump back and ahead two centuries to George Harmatolus.
-In addition to providing us with the nine anti-Origenist anathemas, which one or more of his sources attributed to the Fifth Council, he also provides a description of the heresies allegedly repudiated by the Fifth Council.
-This description leads one to suspect that at least one of his sources was acquainted with the substance, if not the actual text, of the fifteen anathemas:
+We jump back and ahead seven centuries to Nikephoros.
+In addition to providing us with the nine anti-Origenist anathemas, which he attributed to the Fifth Council, Nikephoros also provides a description of the heresies purportedly repudiated by the Council.
+This description leads one to suspect that at least one of his sources was acquainted with the letter of Justinian and the fifteen anathemas:

-Be that as it may, catholic Christendom came to believe that the fifteen anti-Origenist anathemas had been promulgated by the Fifth Ecumenical Council.29 But as I look back at this sentence, I’m not sure if it’s quite accurate, given that the fifteen canons are, as far as I can discover, neither specifically mentioned nor quoted during the first millennium.
-One might argue that they had actually been forgotten by ecclesiastical writers.
-What was remembered and passed down in the tradition was that the Fifth Council had condemned Origen, Didymus, and Evagrius and all their “mythical speculations.”
+Be that as it may, catholic Christendom came to believe that the fifteen anti-Origenist anathemas had been promulgated by the Fifth Ecumenical Council.32 But as I look back at this sentence, I’m not sure if it’s quite accurate, given that the fifteen canons are, as far as I can discover, neither specifically mentioned nor quoted during the first millennium.
+One might argue that they had been forgotten by ecclesiastical writers.
+What was remembered and passed down in the tradition was that Constantinople II had condemned Origen, Didymus, and Evagrius and all their “mythical speculations.”

 There is, however, considerable doubt whether these fifteen anathemas were in fact formally approved by the Fifth Ecumenical Council.
 They may have been endorsed by a lesser council, meeting in the early months of 553 shortly before the main council was convened, in which case they lack full ecumenical authority; yet, even so, the Fathers of the Fifth Council were well aware of these fifteen anathemas and had no intention of revoking or modifying them.
 Apart from that, however, the precise wording of the first anathema deserves to be carefully noted.
 It does not speak only about apocatastasis but links together two aspects of Origen’s theology: first, his speculations about the beginning, that is to say, about the preexistence of souls and the precosmic fall; second, his teaching about the end, about universal salvation and the ultimate reconciliation of all things.
 Origen’s eschatology is seen as following directly from his protology, and both are rejected together.